Woman Upset With Chicago Finance Department After Car Is Towed During The Night; Wants A Refund

 CHICAGO (CBS) — A woman’s fight to get her car back from the city who hauled it away in the middle of the night.
-But according to her, she had another day to pay up, and got towed anyway.
+But according to her, she had another day to pay her fines, but got towed anyway.

-She’s telling her story to CBS 2’s Steven graves.READ MORE: Latest Report Card On CPD Reforms Calls Out Failures In Anjanette Young Raid, Lack Of Training For School Resource Officers
+She’s telling her story to CBS 2’s Steven graves.READ MORE: Burnout And Low Turnout Of Applicants Leaving CPD With Officer Shortage; 'People Don't Want To Be The Police'

 “My little Corolla was right here.”